Logiqx/gps-wizard/docs/formats/tcx.md

 GPS Wizard is capable of reading TCX files which contain multiple activities, including multisport activities.
 Each activity within the TCX is simply treated as a separate track by GPS Wizard, so a single TCX may be regarded as containing multiple tracks.

-Laps have now meaning within GPS Wizard, so an activity within a TCX file is simply a single track containing a collection of track points.
-De-duplication has been implemented, such as when the last point of one lap is identical to the first point of the next lap.
+Laps have no meaning within GPS Wizard, so an activity within a TCX file is simply a single track containing a collection of track points.
+De-duplication has been implemented, such as when the last point of one lap is identical to the first point of the following lap.